 WASHINGTON, D.C.
+20549

-20549 FORM 20-F Ma rk One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023.
-OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commission file number:001-39278 Kingsoft Cloud Holdings Limited (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) Building D, Xiaomi Science and Technology Park, No. 33 Xierqi Middle Road, Haidian District Beijing, 100085, the People's Republic of China (Address of principal executive offices) Haijian He Chief Financial Officer Tel: +86 10 6292 7777 E-mail:ksc-ir@kingsoft.com Building D, Xiaomi Science and Technology Park, No. 33 Xierqi Middle Road, Haidian District Beijing, 100085, the People's Republic of China (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)
+FORM 20-F (Ma rk One) REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OI 1934 OR X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023.
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 Date of event requiring this shell company report For the transition period from to Commission file number:001-39278 Kingsoft Cloud Holdings Limited

+(Exact name of Registrant as specified in its charter)

+$\frac{N/A}{(\text{Translation of Registrant's name into English})}$

+Cayman Islands (Jurisdiction of incorporation or organization)

+Building D, Xiaomi Science and Technology Park, No. 33 Xierqi Middle Road,

+Haidian District

+Beijing, 100085, the People's Republic of China

+(Address of principal executive offices)